edwardcallow/tesco-jargon/c.md

 > ![People](assets/images/tag-people.png)

 #### Combined service desk
-Type of service desk providing both customer service and tobacco kiosk.
-Part of the services department.
+Service desk providing both customer service functions and tobacco/lottery kiosk.
+Part of the services department, most service desks are of this type.
 > See also [customer service desk (CSD)](#customer-service-desk-csd).

 #### Commercial